 Single Quantum multi-channel SNSPD system combines high detection efficiency, high time resolution, low dark count rate, and high count rate.
 It can detect single photons with higher than 85% efficiency over a broad spectral range and an ultra-high timing resolution of less than 15 ps.

 The detection principle is based on the transition of a nanowire from the superconductive to the resistive state upon the absorption of a single photon.
 The detectors are pigtailed with an optical fiber and operated in a closed-cycle cryostat at 2.5 Kelvin.
 The design enables continuous operation for up to 10,000 hours and requires no liquid helium consumption, thus a turn-key solution for optical measurements.

 The system is designed for applications in quantum information technology, quantum communication and quantum cryptography, infrared time-resolved spectroscopy, laser ranging and remote sensing (LiDAR).

-Single Quantum will exhibit at CLEO together with our distribution partner, Quantum Design, on 15-17 May 2018 in San Jose, CA, United States.
-Please find us at Booth 1740 to learn about Single Quantum's solution for your experiment.
+Single Quantum will exhibit at ICPS 2018 on 30 July - 3 August 2018 in Montpellier, France.
+Please meet us at our exhibition booth to learn about Single Quantum's newest development and our solution for your experiment.

 Tuesday, Nov 7th 2017